 We are all blessed with an athletic ability.
 However, the reality is not everyone is going to break world records or win Olympic and World Championship medals but everyone can work hard, be optimistic and commit themselves to being the very best athlete they can possibly be.
 Hard work beats talent when talent doesn't work hard.

 We are all working towards being unconsciously competent in sports or our professional careers.
 The key to unraveling success lies within how hard and strategic you work.
-Success equals the sum effort and motivation on a daily basis.

 Henry Ford made the famous quote "Whether think you can or you can't-- you're right."
 It is imperative that you have 100 percent confidence in your coach, training philosophy and personal goals.
 Any doubt or pessimistic thoughts will leave you disappointed and frustrated.
 Therefore, it is important that you surround yourself with the proper support system so that you can have confidence every step towards accomplishing your goals.

 The road to the top isn't an easy task.
 It may take 1 year or 7 years to reap the benefits of the long tireless hours of training.
 Nonetheless you are what you repeatedly do and if you consistently execute the proper mechanics eventually you will achieve your athletic potential.